cronop-io/cronop-io.github.io/posts/_posts/2020-05-09-protostar-stack5.md

 ### Analyze symbols

-We will list the functions available since symbols are not stripped.
+GDB will be used to list the functions available since symbols are not stripped.

 ```bash
 (gdb) info functions